Skip to main content

 app.Get("/healthz", healthcheck.New())

-The middleware only responds to GET requests.
-To register a probe on all methods, use app.All.
-Non-GET methods fall through to the next handler:
+The middleware responds only to GET.
+Use app.All to expose a probe on every method; other methods fall through to the next handler:

 app.All("/healthz", healthcheck.New())